 - Transfer the butternut squash to a lined baking sheet and roast in the oven for approximately 25 minutes, or until cooked to desired doneness.

-If you try cooking BUTTERNUT SQUASH, please leave me a comment and let me know!
+If you try cooking this butternut squash recipe, please leave me a comment and let me know!
 I would also love to hear your favorite way to eat butternut squash- do you enjoy it plain, with cinnamon and butter, blended in soup, or covered in sauce?

 More Butternut Squash Recipes,